Wiesental, Black Forest: Landmarks

 Todtnau waterfall is located between Todtnau and Aftersteg, where the waterfalls to a depth of 97 meters.
 More waterfalls are located in other parts of the Wiesen valley: the Angenbach near Häg-Ehrsberg and the Schuhlochbachtal near Atzenbach (Atzenbach waterfall).
-Moreover, the longest toboggan run in Germany is located in Todtnau (3500 meters) as well as one of the longest all-weather toboggan runs (2900 meters) in Germany and a Downhill Mountain bike route.
+Moreover, the longest toboggan run in Germany is located in Todtnau (3500 meters) as well as one of the longest all-weather toboggan runs (2900 meters) in Germany and a downhill mountain bike route.
 The integral nature reserve "Utzenfluh" was created in 1940, in Utzenfeld.
 Further downstream, the Wiesental textile museum was opened in 1996 in Zell.
-The Museum gives an insight into the everyday life and history of this important former industrial area.
+The museum gives an insight into the everyday life and history of this important former industrial area.

 The Hebelhaus, in which Johann Peter Hebel spent a part of his childhood is located in Hausen.
 It is now a literature museum.

 Other museums can be found in Schopfheim: a technical museum with a collection of Hot metal typesetting machines, the city museum and a teddybear museum in Ortsteil Gersbach.
 A reconstruction of a Baroque fortifications in the Black Forest can also be found in Gersbach.
 Moreover, Gersbach won the title "Bundesgolddorf" in the "our village has future- our village must be nice" (Unser Dorf hat Zukunft, Unser Dorf soll schöner werden – Unser Dorf hat Zukunft) competition.

 Above a Lörrach district, Haagen, Rötteln Castle is visible from afar.
 The ruins of the castle, which is open all year long, are considered one of the biggest of its kind in the entire South Baden region.
 This was also the domicile of the former Lords of the Wiesental.
 Numerous castle ruins can be found in Wieslet (Burgruine Rotenburg), Raitbach (Ruine Turmhölzle), Burgruine Burgholz and Zell (Ruine Henschenberg).
 A Roman farm, which is older than the castle ruins, can be found in Brombach.
 The foundation walls were excavated in 1981.
 Castle Brombach is also located here.
 It was first mentioned in 1294 and, the city administration has been located there since the sixties.

 Famous people from Wiesental

 The famous Alemannic-Baden poet Johann Peter Hebel was born in 1760 in Basel and lived in Basel and Hausen during his childhood.
 The language, the landscape and the way of life of the Wiesen valley highly impressed the young Hebel and so he incorporated these into his Alemannic poems.
 The well-known writer (and philosopher) Max Picard was also born in Schopfheim in the Wiesen valley.
-Schopfheim was the homeland and birthplace of priest and pacifist Max Josef Metzger, who was executed by the Nazis.
+Schopfheim was the homeland and birthplace of the Roman Catholic priest and pacifist Max Josef Metzger, who was murdered by the National Socialists.
 Constanze Mozart (born Weber) was also born in Zell.
 The football players Sebastian Deisler and Melanie Behringer, as well as the coach Ottmar Hitzfeld, were born in Lörrach.
 The trainer of the Germany national football team Joachim Löw comes from Schönau, and Karl Nessler, the inventor of the Perm (hairstyle) came from Todtnau.